 A high percentage of the City's land area is in public rights-of-way.
 In addition to the vehicular functions they serve, these areas are an important part of Kirkland's pedestrian and green-space network.
 Management of streets to preserve and enhance these functions improves the cohesiveness of the overall system.
-In addition, the Cross Kirkland Corridor and Eastrail Corridor provide an extraordinary opportunity to link many existing open spaces together in a coordinated manner.
+In addition, the Cross Kirkland Corridor and Eastrail Corridor provide an extraordinary opportunity to link many existing open spaces together in a coordinated manner, and to help realize complete communities in Kirkland.